The NoahFace App displays different screens for different business applications. You can select one of the following screen types:

 For more information, see: Clock In/Out Data Entry.

-You can specify that you want the buttons to automatically change state based on each staff member's clocking status.
-In "auto" mode one of the buttons will be automatically disabled based on the staff member's last clocking action.
-"Gray" mode is similar, except the disabled button is still active.
-You can also specify the "max" length of a shift in hours, which defaults to 15 hours, or a specific time of day that all shifts should "end".
+You can specify the "max" length of a shift in hours, which defaults to 15 hours, or a specific time of day that all shifts should "end".
 If a staff member forgets to clock out from a shift, this enables them to clock into their next shift.
 For example:

 mode=auto, max=15, end=23:00

-In "auto", "gray", and "shift" modes, a status panel will display the current clocking status, and if you are currently clocked in, how long you have been working.
+In all except "manual" and "notouch" modes, a status panel will display the current clocking status, and if you are currently clocked in, how long you have been working.
 You can optionally hide the calculated time by specifying:

 The current clocking status is determined by examining past events recorded on the device, which is incredibly fast and enables offline operation.
 However, it only works if staff always clock in and out on the same device.
 If you need to support staff clocking in and out on a different devices, and you are prepared to accept much slower clocking performance, you can specify the "share" option.
 You can also specify the maximum time (in seconds) that staff should wait before falling back to manual clocking.
 For example:

 The Clock In/Out screen supports displaying a set of policies or work conditions during clock in.
 These policies support a subset of the functionality available in the Compliance screen.
-Specifically, only tick box and Web page style policies are supported, and all policies are displayed on every clock in.
+Specifically, only tick box and Web page style policies are supported.
 For example:

 name=work condition, button=confirm, checked=true, policies=I understand I am entering a dangerous work site and will wear a safety vest at all times.; I agree that I will follow the directions of the site supervisor at all times.; I am not under the influence of illicit drugs or alcohol.